iigor93/demo_app_backend/README.md

 - `GET /` returns `OK`
 - `GET /banners` returns only active banners
+- `GET /news` returns only active news
 - admin panel at `/admin`
+- create and edit banners and news from admin panel
 - image upload to MinIO from admin panel
 - API returns `image` as a public MinIO URL